-- 5.1.
-Class Divisions are as follows: - 5.2.
-Class 1: Boats rating 134 or lower PHRF and not assigned to another class. - 5.3.
-Class 2: Boats rating 135 or higher PHRF. - 5.4.
-When, in the opinion of the RC Chair, the interest of fair and competitive racing is best served, the Race Committee may assign any boat to any Class, but not without consulting the Class Captain of the Class that the boat is moved to.
-A boat may finish any Series she has started in the Class she sailed in. - 5.5.
+- 5.6.
+When, in the opinion of the RC Chair, the interest of fair and competitive racing is best served, the race committee may assign any boat to any Class, but not without consulting the Class Captain of the Class that the boat is moved to.
+A boat may finish any Series she has started in the Class she sailed in. - 5.7.
 Boats that are current PHRF members may race in SSSS PHRF classes with a No-Flying Sails handicap.
-Boats shall not change between No-Flying Sails and Flying Sails handicaps during a series, in all SSSS classes, nor change classes during a series, unless asked to do so by the race committee.
+Boats shall not change between No-Flying Sails and Flying Sails handicaps during a series, in all SSSS classes, nor change classes during a series, unless asked to do so by the race committee. - 5.8.

-5.6.
 Any change affecting handicap must be submitted to the Handicapper and Scorekeeper before racing with the new rating.
-See Eligibility and Entry regarding changes to PHRF handicaps.
+See Eligibility and Entry regarding changes to PHRF handicaps. - 5.9.
+The RC assigns the following colored flags to the following Classes and requests you fly one while racing: